Arania/gitpusshuten-website/content/documentation/modules/mysql.md

 ================

 <% code do %>
-gitpusshuten mysql install on staging gitpusshuten mysql uninstall from staging gitpusshuten mysql add-user to staging gitpusshuten mysql remove-user from staging gitpusshuten mysql change-root-password on staging
+heavenly mysql install on staging heavenly mysql uninstall from staging heavenly mysql add-user to staging heavenly mysql remove-user from staging heavenly mysql change-root-password on staging
 <% end %>